EmmaNguyen/gray/_posts/2020-05-3-skin-symptoms-covid-19.md

 *   American Academy of Dermatology: More evidence reported by dermatologists via an online registry of 300 patients this week.

+_I am building an app for skin analysis on top a privacy technology.
+Welcome to any thought and advice if you would like to share.
+Feel free to send me an email to emma@blueskinx.com_

 Further readings: